Code-Institute-Submissions/mabin9527-Bakery-Store/README.md

 ### Logo and Navigation Bar

-- To provide the user with simple and clean navigation across all four pages, the header includes the navigation bar at the top right hand and the logo ‘Sweet I♥ve’ with lovely red color on the top left corner, which creates some space in between both, as well as making it clear on first sight what the site is about and where the navigation can be found.
+- To provide the user with simple and clean navigation across all five pages, the header includes the navigation bar at the top right hand and the logo ‘Sweet I♥ve’ with lovely red color on the top left corner, which creates some space in between both, as well as making it clear on first sight what the site is about and where the navigation can be found.
 The navigation bar includes Homepage, Cake, Bread and Contact page.
 - The navbar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes clickable links to relevant page.
 - The link for the page the user is currently on is highlighted by underline.